-New Zealand road trips are, without a doubt, one of the best ways to experience this incredible country.
-Whether you’re looking for a quick getaway or a good vacation you can’t go wrong with exploring New Zealand.
-In a country of incredible extremes, each area has its own exquisite beauty.
+New Zealand road trips are undoubtedly one of the best ways to experience this incredible country.
+Whether looking for a quick getaway or a good vacation, you can’t go wrong exploring New Zealand.
+Each area has exquisite beauty in a country of incredible extremes.
 I honestly could spend my life driving around New Zealand.
 It is magical.
 We’ve compiled a list of the best New Zealand road trips and New Zealand road trip itineraries for you to choose from.

-Of course, if you intend to road trip around New Zealand you’ll need to have a car.
-If you don’t have a car already, it’s really easy to hire a car in all cities of New Zealand.
+Of course, if you intend to road trip around New Zealand, you’ll need a car.
+However, if you don’t have a car already, it’s straightforward to hire a car in all cities of New Zealand.

 - 4 Some Resources to help you plan your trip

 New Zealand North Island road trips

 This incredible road trip through the far north of the North Island was our first introduction to New Zealand.
 We had no idea what to expect when we arrived but were thrilled when we set out.
 This road trip past the beautiful rolling fields, spectacular coastline, and vertical cliff faces was an experience.

 The Northland region offers some popular towns, including the coastal town of Paihia.
 Paihia is a great starting point for exploring the Bay of Islands.
 Kaitaia is the last formal town and access point to the far north Cape Reinga.